pybender/cloudml/doc/_build/html/_sources/getting_started.txt

 Describing features
 -------------------

 In order to create a new model, the model features json file must be described.
-Information on format can be found within the :ref:`Feature JSON file format<features>` chapter contained in this documentaion.
+Information on format can be found within the :ref:`Feature JSON file format<features>` chapter contained in this documentation.

 First, the classifier must be defined:
     .. literalinclude:: _static/features.json